sca-marshals/marshal-docs/marshals_handbook/handbook.md

 ## GLOSSARY
 The definitions that follow apply throughout the Handbook, unless specifically stated otherwise.
 They are intended to clarify usage and establish a frame of reference for the various materials used in SCA combat.
-A.  Armor Materials
+### Armor Materials
-Aventail: flexible curtain of chainmail on a helmet, extending to cover the neck and shoulders.
+*Aventail*: flexible curtain of chainmail on a helmet, extending to cover the neck and shoulders.

-Bars: Used in the visor or faceplate of helms, bars shall be mild steel a minimum of 3/16 inch (4.5mm) in diameter, or the equivalent.
+*Bars*: Used in the visor or faceplate of helms, bars shall be mild steel a minimum of 3/16 inch (4.5mm) in diameter, or the equivalent.
 If the distance between crossbars is 2 inches (50.8 mm) or less, .125 (that is, 1/8) inch (3.2 mm) bars may be used.

-Camail: flexible curtain of mail or leather on a helm, extending to cover the neck (also aventail).
+*Camail*: flexible curtain of mail or leather on a helm, extending to cover the neck (also aventail).

-Closed-cell foam: stiff foam with closed cells, less dense than resilient foam (e.g., Ensolite).
+*Closed-cell foam*: stiff foam with closed cells, less dense than resilient foam (e.g., Ensolite).

-Equivalent: virtually identical to the specified material in effect or function, including impact resistance, impact distribution, and impact absorption characteristics, but not necessarily in physical dimensions.
+*Equivalent*: virtually identical to the specified material in effect or function, including impact resistance, impact distribution, and impact absorption characteristics, but not necessarily in physical dimensions.

-Foam: any open- or closed-cell foam, including foam rubber, foam neoprene, polyurethane, etc.
+*Foam*: any open- or closed-cell foam, including foam rubber, foam neoprene, polyurethane, etc.

-Gauge: U.S. sheet metal standard.
+*Gauge*: U.S. sheet metal standard.
 Note that 16-gauge is officially 1/16 inch (.0625 inch or about 1.6mm), but commercially available sheet is frequently rolled to .058 or even .055 inch—much too thin for helms.

-Gauntlet: An armored glove covering the back of the hand, fingers, and thumb and the points and back of the wrist.
+*Gauntlet*: An armored glove covering the back of the hand, fingers, and thumb and the points and back of the wrist.

-Gorget: a piece of armor designed to cover the throat and neck.
+*Gorget*: a piece of armor designed to cover the throat and neck.

-Heavy leather: stiff, oak-tanned leather nominally 11/64 inch (.171875 inch or 4.4 mm) thick.
+*Heavy leather*: stiff, oak-tanned leather nominally 11/64 inch (.171875 inch or 4.4 mm) thick.
 This is referred to as 11 ounce leather.

-Mail: any fabric of small metal components either linked together (e.g., chain) or attached to a flexible backing (e.g., ring or scale).
+*Mail*: any fabric of small metal components either linked together (e.g., chain) or attached to a flexible backing (e.g., ring or scale).

-Padding: quilted or multi-layered cloth material, such as mattress pads, moving pads, carpet, felt, or equivalent Partial gauntlet (also called a half-gauntlet or demi-gauntlet): An armored glove covering the back of the hand and at least the first knuckle of the thumb, as well as the points and back of the wrist.
+*Padding*: quilted or multi-layered cloth material, such as mattress pads, moving pads, carpet, felt, or equivalent

+*Partial gauntlet (also called a half-gauntlet or demi-gauntlet)*: An armored glove covering the back of the hand and at least the first knuckle of the thumb, as well as the points and back of the wrist.

-Plate: large components of rigid material.
+*Plate*: large components of rigid material.

-Resilient foam: dense, plastic, closed-cell foam such as ethyl polymer.
+*Resilient foam*: dense, plastic, closed-cell foam such as ethyl polymer.
 Rigid material:
 a.
 Steel of no less than 18 gauge, or aluminum of no less than 0.075 inch (1.9mm)
 b.
 Other metals of sufficient thickness to give similar rigidity to those listed above to include treated steel or aluminum